Royals vs. Red Sox: Betting Trends, Records ATS, Home/Road Splits

 Royals Recent Betting Performance

-- In six games as the underdog over the last 10 contests, the Royals were upset in every contest.
+- In six games as the underdog over the last 10 matchups, the Royals have posted a mark of 1-5.

-- In their previous 10 games with a total, the Royals and their opponents have combined to exceed the over/under on five occasions.

 Royals Betting Records & Stats

-- Kansas City has entered 54 games this season as the underdog by +150 or more and is 12-42 in those contests.
+- Kansas City is 7-17 this season when entering a game as the underdog by +180 or more on the moneyline.

-- The moneyline set for this matchup implies the Royals have a 40% chance of coming away with a victory in the contest.
+- The Royals have an implied victory probability of 35.7% according to the moneyline set for this matchup.

-- Kansas City and its opponents have hit the over in 66 of its 135 games with a total this season.
+- So far this season, Kansas City and its opponents have hit the over in 67 of its 136 games with a total.

-- The Royals have an against the spread record of 10-8-0 in 18 games with a line this season.
+- The Royals have posted a record of 10-8-0 against the spread this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!